wbamberg/idl-reference/docs/nsIPrefBranch.md

 Called to set the state of an individual string preference.

-@param aPrefName The string preference to set.
-@param aValue    The string value to set the preference to.

 @throws Error if setting failed or the preference has a default
 value of a type other than string.